Nutrients in the lake fertilize algae. Too much algae can turn the water green.

 Human Impact on Eutrophication

 Nutrients act as fertilizers.
 Just as fertilizers turn lawns green, the nutrients in the fertilizers cause algae to grow in lakes.
 Then the lakes turn green.
 Algae can grow in small patches or massive algal blooms that spread along the shore and out into the lake.
 Algal blooms generally occur where there are high levels of nutrients coupled with warm, sunny and calm conditions.
-Some algal blooms are toxic killing fish and harming humans.
+Some algal blooms are toxic killing fish and harming humans and their dogs.
+These algal blooms are called Harmful Algal Blooms.
+Harmful Algal Blooms ( abbreviated HAB) are starting to occur more in northern Michigan including the Chain of Lakes.

 Algal bloom – Sleeping Bear Dunes National Lakeshore (August 6, 2012)